 All the SOBOs were up early to see the sunrise at a nearby overlook.
 Problem was, for the first time in nearly a week, the sky was obscured in fog.
-Mother nature foils our plans again.
+Mother nature foils plans again.
 The 2 couples stayed to have coffee, hoping the fog might burn off.
 I continued on, having gotten my fill of sunrises from the previous 2 days of road walking.
 Heading down from the foggy meadow in the gloom of early morning, I came to a confusing trail intersection.
-I followed white blazes, then was amazed to end up right back at the top of the meadow, staring at my fellow SOBOS in disbelief.
+I followed white blazes, then was amazed to end up right back at the top of the meadow, staring at my fellow SOBOs in disbelief.
 The 2 couples stared back at me, just as confused to see me again.
 I was caught in an endless AT loop it seemed.
-Stellar had done the same thing, so I knew I wasn’t going crazy in seeing blazes where they didn’t exist.
-On the second pass, I took a left where I had take a right before, finding more blazes.
+On the second pass, I took a left where I had taken a right before, finding more blazes.
 I checked my GPS to confirm that I was on the correct path, finally breaking the loop.
 Usually navigation is really simple on the AT but this hiccup literally threw me for a loop!
 Some trail maintainer’s idea of a joke maybe.

 Someday I’m sure I’ll come back to visit, spending more time exploring the side trails and such.
 For now, my goal was to thru-hike in an efficient manner.
-As such, I also wanted to do a quick in & out to town.
-The forecast was for more brilliant weather, so no sense wasting it hanging out inside.
-Stellar and I arrived at the highway together, sticking out our thumbs for only an instant when a truck honked at us, beckoning us to get in.
+As such, I also wanted to do a quick in & out of town.
+The forecast was for more brilliant weather, so no sense wasting it inside.
+I arrived at the highway, sticking out my thumb for only an instant when a truck honked at me, beckoning to get in.
 The driver, Mr. DuBose of the ‘yellow truck’ was a shuttle driver and had just dropped off another hiker.
 Perfect timing!
 The notes said that rides to this town were easy but this was beyond expectations.

-Our driver was a very funny and sweet guy.
+Mr. DuBose was a very funny and sweet guy.
 He wouldn’t take any money for the ride.
-Instead, we helped him drop some cardboard off at the recycling center.
+Instead, I helped him drop some cardboard off at the recycling center.
 I requested a ride back to trail later and he didn’t charge me for the return ride either.
-He delivered us to a breakfast dinner so we could first fill our bellies.
-That is always priority #1.
+He delivered me to a breakfast dinner so I could first fill my belly.
+That’s always priority #1.
 I had an ice cream cone after this, followed by more snacks that I found in the hiker box at the hostel.
 I bought a shower there for $5, enjoying the best time getting cleaned up on the cheap.
 The YMCA also offered free showers to hikers but this was just easier.
-Hostels always have all the amenities…toiletries, free food, space to organizer stuff, etc. Something as simple as being able to acquire just one ziplock bag goes a long way in helping a hiker.
+Hostels always have all the amenities…toiletries, free food, space to organize stuff, etc. Something as simple as being able to acquire just one ziplock bag goes a long way in helping a hiker.

 BEAR is an acronym for Belief in Extraterrestrial Animals Religion (I’ll come up with something better later).
 Like Bigfoot, I’m convinced they don’t actually exist.
 They’re over-hyped to support the BEAR spray/container/sack/bell industrial complex.
 It’s a sales gimmick designed to bilk hikers of their money.
 Not surprisingly, the only thing present at the campsite all night were the katydids and probably my light wheezing….a very good night’s sleep was had, sans BEAR.